Olive1117/twitter_fdap/README.md

 1. Change your dir to the script

-2. Start Chromium with `--user-data-dir=./chromium-data`
+2. Start Google Chrome with `--user-data-dir=./chromium-data`

 3. Install tampermonkey and my modified twitter-web-exporter

 4. Set the download dictionary to `./temp`

-5. Sign in your Twitter Account and visit [https://x.com/[Your-Twitter-ID]/followers/](https://x.com/%5BYour-Twitter-ID%5D/followers/) in Chromium
+5. Sign in your Twitter Account and visit [https://x.com/[Your-Twitter-ID]/followers/](https://x.com/%5BYour-Twitter-ID%5D/followers/)

 6. Allow `x.com` pop-ups and Automatic downloads